WHY ONE NEEDS TO DO RAINWATER HARVESTING?

 For your house, if you practice rainwater harvesting there will probably never be a time when you’ll lack water.

 That is where rainwater harvesting comes in.
-The major advantage of this activity is that they’re constantly would be the availability of water for menial use.
+The major advantage of this activity is that they’re constantly the availability of water for menial use.

 WHAT ARE THE ADVANTAGES OF RAINWATER HARVESTING?

-I have talked about some uses of rainwater in passing, but let’s examine some advantages of rainwater harvesting in Bangalore.
+I have talked about some rainwater uses in passing, but let’s examine some advantages of rainwater harvesting in Bangalore.

 WATER FROM THE RAIN MAKES BETTER CROPS: